-Macy's, Kohl's to furlough employees as virus crisis keeps stores shut
+Macy's, Kohl's, Gap turn to mass furloughs as virus crisis deepens

 The retailer added there would be fewer furloughs in its digital business, supporting distribution centers and call centers, while Kohl’s said it would start buy online and pick up-at-store services later this week.

-Reporting by Aishwarya Venugopal in Bengaluru; Editing by Devika Syamnath and Sriraj Kalluvila
+Reporting by Aishwarya Venugopal and Shariq Khan in Bengaluru; Editing by Devika Syamnath and Sriraj Kalluvila